Software-Improvement-Group/sigridci/docs/workflows/best-practices-objectives.md

 > base structure could be: name - problem - solution - (implementation in Sigrid) - consequences
 -->

-### The thinking behind objectives
+### Why you should set objectives

 While nobody is fundamentally against building good software, doing that in practice is not always easy.
-A common problem is that for most organizations, building software isn't their goal in life, rather, it's a means to an end.
-For new features, it's typically (reasonably) clear how they contribute to these organizational goals.
+A common problem is that for most organizations, building software isn't their goal in life, rather, it is a means to an end.
+For new features, it is typically (reasonably) clear how they contribute to these organizational goals.
 For any technical improvement work, a lot less, so technical improvements take a back seat to feature work.
-The result is a vicious cycle of increasing tecnnical debt and a growing backlog of technical work.
+The result is a vicious cycle of increasing technical debt and a growing backlog of technical work.
 Sigrid aims to break that cycle by making quality measurable and creating a clear connection to these organizational goals.
-This allows technical improvements to enter in a fair competition with feature work and prevail.
+This allows technical improvements to enter in a fair competition with feature work and have a fair chance of winning.

-Of course, there's no one answer to the question 'how good does my application need to be?'.
+Of course, there is no one answer to the question 'how good does my application need to be?'.
 This depends on various aspects, such as whether or not the application is accessible over the internet (security is more important for public facing systems), or lifecycle stage it is in (newly developed applications should be maintainable, for end-of-life applications this is less important).

 The goal of objectives is to decide for each application how good it needs to be and to record the outcome of those decisions in Sigrid.
-By evaluating the gap between the current quality of your applications and the objective, you don't just learn where quality is lacking, but also where it's hurting your organization the most.
-That's the thinking behind it.
-A quick sidenote: Sigrid supports creating objectives for different categories of applications so you don't have to configure each individual app.
+By evaluating the gap between the current quality of your applications and the objective, you don't just learn where quality is lacking, but also where it is hurting your organization the most.
+That is why you should set objectives.
+A quick side note: Sigrid supports creating objectives for different categories of applications so you don't have to configure each individual app.

 ### Objectives and team autonomy